BallMJ92/AntiUAC/README.md

 **Overview**

-Method for bypassing Windows UAC and installing very light applications without Administrator privileges
+Method for bypassing UAC and installing light applications within a Microsoft Windows Environment.

 **Usage**